GitLab High Availability With DRBD & Pacemaker

 op monitor interval=20s timeout=20s

-group g_gitlab p_fs_gitlab p_ip_gitlab p_gitlab
+pcs -f cib-local.xml resource group add g_gitlab p_fs_gitlab p_ip_gitlab p_gitlab

 At this point, Pacemaker does not immediately start resources in the cluster because of the property maintenance-mode=true.

-On one node only take the cluster out of maintenance mode.
+On one node only, take the cluster out of maintenance mode:

-• Start DRBD on both nodes.
+• Starts DRBD on both nodes.

 Checking cluster status after configuration